EPICLab/synectic/ARCHITECTURE.md

 Synectic uses Redux to manage stateful data about content that is displayed within React components in the user interface.
 For example, the state of code in a Code Editor card is managed through Redux and displayed in a React component element.
 Synectic follows the [Redux Toolkit](https://redux-toolkit.js.org/), which bundles the [`redux`](https://github.com/reduxjs/redux) core, [`redux-thunk`](https://github.com/reduxjs/redux-thunk), [`reselect`](https://github.com/reduxjs/reselect), and [`immer`](https://github.com/mweststrate/immer) modules and default configurations to simplify store setup, creating reducers, immutable update logic, combined as a strongly-typed infrastructure library.

-Synectic also uses the `redux-thunk` middleware to allow writing action creators that return a function instead of an action.
+Synectic relies heavily on the use of `thunks` via the [`redux-thunk`](https://github.com/reduxjs/redux-thunk) module in [Redux Toolkit](https://redux-toolkit.js.org/), which allows writing action creators that return a function instead of an action.
 The [thunk](https://en.wikipedia.org/wiki/Thunk) can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met (i.e. asynchronous or conditional dispatch).
 The inner function receives the store methods `dispatch` and `getState` as parameters.

 The [`redux-devtools`](https://github.com/reduxjs/redux-devtools) module provides a Redux tab in Chrome DevTools for hot reloading, action replay, and a customizable UI for Redux state debugging.

-The [`@jedmao/redux-mock-store`](https://github.com/jedmao/redux-mock-store) module is a TypeScript fork of [`reduxjs/redux-mock-store`](https://github.com/reduxjs/redux-mock-store), which provides a mock store for testing Redux async action creators and middleware.
+The [`reduxjs/redux-mock-store`](https://github.com/reduxjs/redux-mock-store) module, which provides a mock store for testing Redux async action creators and middleware.
 The mock store will create an array of dispatched actions which serve as an action log for tests.

 The [`redux-persist`](https://github.com/rt2zz/redux-persist) module provides the ability to persist and rehydrate Redux store state between application refreshes and restarts.